Corporate Sustainability

 GOVERNANCE

-The current term of the Board of Directors is from June 17, 2022 to June 16,2025, spanning three year.
-In 2023, a total of eight Board meetings were held.
+As disclosed in the 2024 Sustainability Report, the term of office of the Board of Directors is from June 17, 2022 to June 16, 2025, spanning three years.
+In 2024, a total of six Board meetings were held.
 The relevant information about the Board members is as follows:

 Experience (Education) | Attendance in Person |